FatumaA/technical-blogs/cm6rhgl0v000c09l298lz1yjm.md

 * In the DevTool space or that are working towards a noble goal greater than themselves.
 For example, Wikimedia’s goal is to democratize the world’s knowledge.

-* Fully remote, hiring globally, or that are willing to offer relocation sponsorship.
+* Remote, hiring globally, or that are willing to offer relocation sponsorship.

 ### The Perfect Role